CarterN55/CG-Week-8/README.md

 I uesd the Stencil (Read Hole and Front) to make a little "window" that you could see through.
 There's a cylinder sticking out of the wall to create the circular shape.

+**REFLECTION**
+Todays class taught me more about shaders.
+I really wanted to do more with the hologram shader so this class was a great oppertunity to do so.
+I'll try to find a way to incorperate the hologram into my GDW game as well as the final project for this class.
+For now I should just keep experimenting with the values in the ShaderLab code to see what is effecting what.